DogFoxX/Announcement-Bar/README.md

 Disabled State:

-    A close button will not be visible
+    A close button will not be visible.

 Enabled State:

-    A close button will be visible and accessible
+    A close button will be visible and accessible.

 **Button Colour**